Iran executes 2 more men detained amid nationwide protests | Law-Order

 Iran said it executed two men Saturday convicted of allegedly killing a paramilitary volunteer during a demonstration, the latest executions aimed at halting the nationwide protests now challenging the country's theocracy.

-Iran's judiciary identified those executed as Mohammad Karami and Mohammad Hosseini, making it four men known to have been executed since the demonstrations began in September over the death of Mahsa Amini.
-The judiciary's Mizan news agency said the men had been convicted of killing Ruhollah Ajamian, a member of the Iranian Revolutionary Guard's volunteer Basij Force, in the city of Karaj outside of Tehran on Nov.
+Iran's judiciary identified those executed as Mohammad Mehdi Karami and Mohammad Hosseini, making it four men known to have been executed since the demonstrations began in September over the death of Mahsa Amini.
+All have faced internationally criticised, rapid, closed-door trials.
+The judiciary's Mizan news agency said the men had been convicted of killing Ruhollah Ajamian, a member of the Iranian Revolutionary Guard's volunteer Basij force, in the city of Karaj outside of Tehran on Nov.
 3. The Basij have deployed in major cities, attacking and detaining protesters, who in many cases have fought back.

-It wasn't immediately clear which court heard the two men's cases.
-However, Iran's internationally criticized closed-door Revolutionary Courts have handed down two of the death sentences.
+Heavily edited footage aired on state television showed Karami speaking before a Revolutionary Court about the attack, which also showed a reenactment of the attack, according to prosecutors' claims.
+Iran's Revolutionary Courts handed down the two other death sentences already carried out.
+The tribunals don't allow those on trial to pick their own lawyers or even see the evidence against them.
+Amnesty International has said the trials "bore no resemblance to a meaningful judicial proceeding."
+State TV also aired footage of Karami and Hosseini talking about the attack, though the broadcaster for years has aired what activists describe as coerced confessions.

+The men were convicted of the killing, as well as "corruption on Earth," a Quranic term and charge that has been levied against others in the decades since the 1979 Islamic Revolution and carries the death penalty.

 Activists say at least 16 people have been sentenced to death in closed-door hearings over charges linked to the protests.
 Death sentences in Iran are typically carried out by hanging.